Frontend-Layers/frontend-toolchain/README.md

 - [Front-End Checklist](https://github.com/thedaviddias/Front-End-Checklist) – A comprehensive list of best practices and resources for front-end web development.
 - [HTML5 Boilerplate](https://html5boilerplate.com/) – A professional front-end template for building fast, robust, and adaptable web apps or sites.
-- [Gulp.js](https://gulpjs.com/) – A toolkit for automating tasks in your development workflow, like minifying CSS and JavaScript, compiling Sass, and more.
-- [Rollup.js Guide](https://rollupjs.org/guide/en/) – A module bundler for JavaScript that helps optimize code and reduce bundle size.
-- [Unsplash](https://unsplash.com/) – A platform offering free high-quality photos for use in projects, with a robust API for easy integration.

 ## Performance